Hendryboyz/aws/database/NoSQL/DynamoDBAccelerator.md

 # DynamoDB Accelerator
-> In memory caching **eventually consistent** reads for items and query results and reduces the latency from single-digit milliseconds to microseconds.
+> In memory caching **eventually consistent** reads for items and query results and reduces the latency from single-digit milliseconds to **microseconds**.

 * faster read milliseconds to microseconds but optimize read table first
+  * 10x performance improvement
 * improve **eventuallly consistent** reads only
 * point the api call to DAX instead of DynamoDB table
 * **DO NOT** use DAX if application **require strongly consistent** reads or write-intensive application